 At the end of his world class show career, at the age of 20, he transitioned into the life of a therapy horse and became the mainstay of the therapeutic riding program at Wings and Hooves Therapeutic Riding in East Kingston, New Hampshire, founded by Karen Cuneo in 2009.
 There he set out on a new career improving the lives of hundreds of adults and children with cognitive, emotional and physical special needs.

-Shown primarily in English Pleasure, this versatile horse can drive, do dressage and can even hop over small fences and at the same time, always quiet and well mannered in the ring and on the trail in both mounted and unmounted activities.
+Shown primarily in English Pleasure, this versatile horse could drive, do dressage and even hop over small fences and at the same time, always quiet and well-mannered in the ring and on the trail in both mounted and un-mounted activities.

-He will stand quietly for the 'Barn Buddies' who are learning to groom and will move his body to help rebalance a child with Down Syndrome who is learning to ride off lead.
-Mr Wise Guy willingly does whatever is asked of him, whether he's hooked to the cart or carrying a four year old child with Wolf-Hershorn Syndrome in a therapy lesson.
-Yet this horse has the same willing disposition and desire to also go out into the ring and give more advanced riders the thrill of a championship riding experience.
+He was unflappable in any situation, whether it was snow falling from the roof of the arena, carrying a child on his first trail ride or giving a demonstration in Dressage ridden by a special needs rider.
+He stood quietly for the 'Barn Buddies' who were learning to groom and moved his body to help rebalance a child with Down Syndrome who was learning to ride off lead.
+Mr Wise Guy willingly did whatever was asked of him, whether he was hooked to the cart or carrying a four year old child with Wolf-Hershorn Syndrome in a therapy lesson.
+Yet this horse had the same willing disposition and desire to also go out into the ring and give more advanced riders the thrill of a championship riding experience.

-While his days of winning National Championships are behind him, he is a very special champion to countless special needs riders and their families at Wings and Hooves, where he is changing lives for the better every day.
+Mr Wise Guy exemplified the very best.
+An exceptional athlete with significant contributions to the show world, he traveled the country as a National Champion Competitor in a rigorous discipline.
+When his days of winning National Championships were behind him, he was a very special champion to countless special needs riders and their families at Wings and Hooves changing lives for the better every day.